BJCF(LOCAL) - SUPERINTENDENT: NONRENEWAL

-If the Board has chosen to conduct the nonrenewal hearing rather than use an independent hearing examiner, and the Superintendent desires a hearing after receiving notice of the proposed nonrenewal, the Superintendent shall notify the Board in writing not later than the 15th day after receiving the notice.
+If the Superintendent desires a hearing after receiving notice of the proposed nonrenewal, the Superintendent shall notify the Board in writing not later than the 15th day after receiving the notice.
 When the Board receives a timely request for a hearing on proposed nonrenewal, the hearing shall be held not later than the 15th day after receipt of the request, unless the parties mutually agree to a delay.
 The Superintendent shall be given notice of the hearing date as soon as it is set.

 Unless the Superintendent requests that the hearing be open, the hearing shall be conducted in closed meeting with only the members of the Board, the Superintendent, their chosen representatives, and such witnesses as may be called in attendance.
 Witnesses may be excluded from the hearing until called to present evidence.
 The Superintendent and the Board may each be represented by a person designated in writing to act for them.
 Notice, at least five days in advance of the hearing, shall be given by each party intending to be represented, including the name of the representative.
 Failure to give such notice may result in postponement of the hearing.

 The conduct of the hearing shall be under the presiding officer's control and shall generally follow the steps listed below:

 After consultation with the parties, the presiding officer shall impose reasonable time limits for presentation of evidence and closing arguments.